 By Rod Ashley, Tafflab CEO and Trustee

-I suggest that you look through these and complete them over a couple of weeks (before the next Tafflab meeting).
-Responses won’t all come at once and you can add to it gradually.
-Just remember that there are no right or wrong answers – but the self-knowledge you gain is invaluable in boosting your confidence when you start a business.
+Look through these pages and complete the tasks over a couple of weeks.
+Your responses won’t all come at once and you can add to it over time.
+When you meet your mentor and College Champion to discuss your responses, just remember that there are no right or wrong answers – but the self-knowledge you gain is invaluable in boosting your confidence when you start up a business.
+A fuller version of the material is on the Tafflab website and it is adapted from my book Improving Your Employability.
+(3rd ed.)
+Hodder: 2010.
+Each College Champion has a copy of this book.

 Good luck!

 Predicting the future is an inexact science.
-There can be many factors which bring about or influence changes.
-A helpful way of trying to assess and understand the likely trends and developments in your own business sector is to carry out a PEST analysis.
-This may help you get a greater understanding of what is happening and where your organisation thinks it is going.
-Useful sources of information can be company newsletters, websites or news items in the media about your sector.
+Lots of factors bring about or influence changes.
+A helpful way of trying to understand the likely trends and developments in your own business sector is to carry out a PEST analysis.
+This will help you get a greater understanding of what is happening and where your business is going.
+Useful sources of information can be other companies’ websites, social media or news items in the media about your sector.

 A PEST analysis considers in sequence the various factors which may have an impact upon your sector and your own organisation: